Steps to Purchasing Property in Greece

 Step 8: What happens after completion

-After completion the buyer will need an accountant who will determine the yearly property ownership tax (known as ENFIA in Greek).
+After completion the buyer will have to hire an accountant that will determine the yearly property ownership tax (known as ENFIA in Greek).
 The amount will depend on the size of the property, its location and the year its building permit was issued.
-For example, a modern holiday home of 200sqm is around €500-800
+For example, a modern holiday home of 200sqm is around €500-800 yearly in property ownership tax.
+I can recommend accountants to carry out this task for you.